lookbook-hq/lookbook/README.md

 The dummy app that the tests are being run against can be viewed by running the `bin/dummy` command and then browsing to http://localhost:9292/lookbook

+### Releases

+Lookbook uses [Release It!](https://github.com/release-it/release-it) to automate the release process.

+Running `npm run release` will start the process of publishing a new release and walks though all the steps from picking a version number to publishing the updated gem.

+Publishing a release requires write permissions for this repository (ViewComponent/lookbook) and 2FA publish permissions for Lookbook on RubyGems.

 ## Contributing